1.0.9 • Published 6 months ago

 // 12

-Example (asynchronous)
+Example (Asynchronous)

-The asynchronous case is similar:
+Memoizing an asynchronous function is similar:

 const _add = async (x: number, y: number) => x + y;